emann615/Investigating-with-Splunk/README.md

 # Investigating with Splunk

 ## Desciption
-Snort is an open-source, rule-based Network Intrusion Detection and Prevention System (NIDS/NIPS) developed and maintained by Martin Roesch and the Cisco Talos team.
-In this lab, I will run through two scenariors using Snort to identify and block malicious network traffic.
+Splunk is one of the leading SIEM solutions in the market that provides the ability to collect, analyze and correlate the network and machine logs in real-time.
+In this lab, I will use Splunk to investigate and answer questions about an attack.

 ## Table of Contents